bennettslin/yearlings_bobtail_app/render-ready-notes.md

 * scene
 * score

-* Have transitions dependent on isRendered class that is dependent on canRender in Redux state and parent hasRendered in component state
+* Have transitions dependent on isRendered class that is dependent on canRender in Redux state and parent hasRendered in component state.
+Doesn't seem to work during initial attempt with Slider.

     * Parent transitions
     * Child transitions
+    * Get rid of RM__unrenderable

 * Carousel annotation ref in logue bug.
-* Get rid of Live classes.
+* Deal with weirdness related to having two Sliders.

 * Changing scenes
 * Rest of players